mportesdev/mportesdev.github.io/_posts/2021-08-10-joining-sequences-in-python.md

 (Technically, iterators themselves are not considered [sequences][docs_sequence] as they don't support indexing, slicing and `len`)

-Thank you for reading, and feel free to contact me if you know of another interesting technique to join sequences in Python, or if you think something is wrong or missing in this blog post.

 [docs_chain]: https://docs.python.org/3/library/itertools.html#itertools.chain
 [docs_reduce]: https://docs.python.org/3/library/functools.html#functools.reduce
 [docs_sum]: https://docs.python.org/3/library/functions.html#sum